Our Biggest Healing Hold-Up

 Breaking out of the comfort zone is hard.

-3. We don’t let ourselves realize how freeing it would be to just feel healed (because maybe we’ve never allowed ourselves to truly experience the forgiveness God offers us once we’ve accepted Jesus as savior!).
-We hold on tight when we need to let go.
+3. We don’t let ourselves realize how freeing it would be to just feel healed – because maybe we’ve never allowed ourselves to truly experience the forgiveness God offers us once we’ve accepted Jesus as savior.
+We hold on to the old when we need to let go – and truly place it at the feet of Jesus.

-…and to take this a big step further (as if the previous reasons are not enough to mull over), is there anyone you have been struggling to forgive?
+…and to take this a big step further, is there anyone you’ve been struggling to forgive?
 This may be your biggest healing hold-up, since unforgiveness becomes a barrier to our communication with God and blocks healing from past hurts!
 I am personally committing extra prayer and thought time to this one.

 As Pastor Chuck Swindoll reminds us, “It’s important to understand that we can never forgive others, horizontally, if not for what Christ has already done for us, vertically.
 Not until we fully accept God’s complete forgiveness on our behalf can we carry out the tough assignment of forgiving others.”
 So the ONLY way for us to have the capacity to forgive others is to let it sink in that God COMPLETELY forgives us.
 Completely.